rawdaymohamed/Classroom-Infinity/README.md

 ## 🎈 Usage <a name="usage"></a>

-Use this project as a guideline for building your next full stack website using MERN stack and Material UI.
+Use this project as a guideline for building your next full-stack website using MERN stack and Material UI.

 ## ⛏️ Built Using <a name = "built_using"></a>